SandeepTheDev/adopt-me/README.md

 Portals provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.

-👉 Portals behaves like a normal React child everything work exactly the same like **context**, **event fired inside a portal will propogate regardless of its position in DOM tree** exactly the same.
+👉 Portals behaves like a normal React child everything work exactly the same like **context**, **event fired inside a portal will propogate regardless of its position in DOM tree**.

 ```js
 <html>